SPH73/MS3-project/README.md

 [bridge top](Photo by Joshua Sortino on Unsplash)
 [CSS code for Recaptach resizing for mobile screens by GeekGodess](https://geekgoddess.com/how-to-resize-the-google-nocaptcha-recaptcha/)

+The script and function to get the file size before upload was taken from [pythonise.com](https://pythonise.com/series/learning-flask/flask-uploading-files) as I had been unsuccessful in consistently getting the filesize before saving the file.
+Some browsers do not send content.length information and this was a better solution.

 ## Acknowledgements

 Special thanks to the following individuals for without their help I might still be struggling along: